ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 ```

 With this, SmartACE has reduced the network topology to a sufficient
 neighbourhood.
-In the net section, we take a closer look at what assumptions
+In the next section, we take a closer look at what assumptions
 SmartACE must make to construct this neighbourhood.
 The reader who is only
 interested in the running example can safely skip to the
 [final section](#proving-the-correctness-of-fund-and-manager).